The day was bright and fine. Salt had been away from the course in the morning, but was back on the range in the afternoon.

 “Yes, of course.
 But if you put sand on the green, I’m pretty sure that your ball will be on the green too.
 Just take a few practice swings without the ball to try it out.”

-Hit the Sand Hard for Good Bunker Golf
+Attack the Sand and Hit it Hard for Good Bunker Golf

 Her first swings were too timid, without the needed acceleration and high finish to make it through the sand and launch the ball where it needed to go.
-But she eventually got the idea, and was putting sand on the green every time.
+But she eventually dug into the sand, got a solid base, drove through the sand with her big muscles, and was putting sand on the green every time.
+It seemed odd to swing so hard for such a short shot.
+She remained quite dubious.

 “Perfect.
 Now hit a ball.
 Or rather, the sand behind the ball.
 Remember, you are trying to move the sand.”